alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 15:59
+## saturday, 16 august 2025 | 16:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 15:45)
+Weather in Moscow (2025-08-16, 16:00)

 🌡️ Temp: 23°C (feels like 23°C) <br>
-☁️ Condition: Completely overcast <br>
+☁️ Condition: Cloudy <br>
-💨 Wind: Light WSW breeze at 2.6 m/s, with gusts up to 6.3 m/s <br>
+💨 Wind: A light breeze at 2.4 m/s from the WSW, with occasional gusts up to 6.4 m/s <br>
-💧 Humidity: 45% <br>
+💧 Humidity: 46% <br>
-📉 Pressure: 1010 mb (sea level) <br>
+📉 Pressure: 1010 mb (sea level), 994 mb (surface) <br>
-☁️ Cloud cover: 100% (cloud base at 1.5 km) <br>
+☁️ Cloud cover: Overcast (cloud base at 1.5 km) <br>
-🌞 UV index: 2 (low) <br>
+🌞 UV index: 1 (very low) <br>
-👁️ Visibility: Excellent at 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-☁️ Quietly Cloudy Afternoon <br>
+☁️ Mild and Overcast Afternoon <br>
-A perfectly mild afternoon, even with the sky fully covered.
-It's a day for gentle strolls or cozy indoor activities, enjoying the comfortable air.
+A mild and pleasant afternoon, with the sky fully covered by clouds.
+It's a comfortable day, perfect for a gentle walk or a cozy indoor activity under the soft, diffused light.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence